Camping at Tikal

 Any backpacker will tell you that the best travel advice comes through talking to fellow travellers who have been there.
 And that’s exactly how I came across this gem of an idea -camping at Tikal.
 Sleeping in hammocks in the grounds of some Mayan ruins sounded like an epic adventure .

 Getting in before the tour groups meant we had around four hours to explore the park (and you need it!) without having to see more than a couple of other savvy travellers.
-The park and ruins are amazing and well worth a visit even if you don’t have the time to camp there.
+Even if you don't have time to camp at Tikal the park and ruins are amazing and well worth a visit.

 By 11am, just as the hoards of people were arriving, we were ready to hit the road and got a shuttle (50Q pp) to the beautiful little town of Flores in time to enjoy the afternoon jumping into the lake from a rope swing!

 Camping at Tikal was an amazing way to see an amazing place.
 I love finding ways to get 'off the beaten path' even when seeing a major tourist attraction and I'm sure not many people can say they've slept in a hammock at the Tikal ruins!